Enumeration of corner polyhedra and 3-connected Schnyder labelings: Presentation of the two models

-\begin{rk} Based on a counting argument~\cite[Lem.1]{felsner2000convex}, it can be checked that, for $X\in\tilde{\cS}$, if the outer edges incident to the black vertex labeled $R$ (resp. $G$, $B$) are colored red (resp. green, blue), then the contour of every inner face has at least one edge in every color, with one of the three colors represented by two edges that are consecutive along the face contour. \dotfill \end{rk}
+\begin{rk} Based on a counting argument~\cite[Lem.1]{felsner2000convex}, it can be checked that, for $X\in\tilde{\cS}$, if the outer edges incident to the black vertex labeled $R$ (resp. $G$, $B$) are colored red (resp. green, blue), then the contour of every inner face has at least one edge in every color, with one of the three colors represented by two edges that are consecutive along the face contour.
+(The same holds for $X\in\cS'$, upon coloring red the 4 outer edges incident to an outer $R$ vertex, and blue the two outer $B-G$ edges.) \dotfill \end{rk}